 It looks as though these earlier courts were used in particular in bézique sets in the 1920s, but they were also found in other brands.
 Below are an example of a pack made for Mudie's, specifically referred to as "Old Style" and an example of the Linette brand.
 They both have the Registered AS of c.1925 onwards, though interestingly the Linette box has NW on it, which may indicate old stock being used up.

 The registration by De La Rue of the Goodall AS seems to have occurred around 1925.
 The earliest dated example of it with the registration shown that I have is 1926.
-There are, however, packs with any indication at the top, which were presumably used after the take-over until the registration process was completed.
+There are, however, packs without any indication at the top, which were presumably used after the take-over until the registration process was completed.
 So such packs as that illustrated below must date from 1922-24.

 Above: Goodall, 1922-24

 It's also the case that the De La Rue redrawing of the wide courts (GD9) was used alongside these older designs.
 This is particularly noticeable in the Worshipful Company packs, right from 1922 onwards, as mentioned above, but they can also turn up in the Linette brand and similar series.